JuanIgnacioCG/JuanignacioCG.github.io/P3_Segmentation_Porosity_3D.md

 One approach consists to perform the ultrasonic inspection with the greatest resolution possible, to try to see how far this imaging technology can reach in terms of definition and clarity.
 The porosity is usually formed of voids, with the larger ones measuring up to several hundred micrometers, and the smaller ones around the dozens of micrometers.
 Probably the main obstable is the trade-off between the parameters that impact in the resolution of the ultrasonic image.
 To provide some examples, the higher the ultrasonic frequency, the better resolution.
 However, high frequencies may not be able to go through the thickness of the material, and therefore would not provide the information of the porosity in all the part.

-<div style="background-color: LightYellow; border-color: LightYellow; border-left: 5px solid Orange; padding: 0.5em;">    In the improvement of the resolution of the resolution of ultrasonic imaging, probably the main obstable is the trade-off between the parameters that impact in the resolution.
+<div style="background-color: LightYellow; border-color: LightYellow; border-left: 5px solid Orange; padding: 0.5em;">    In the improvement of the resolution of imaging, probably the main obstable is the trade-off between the parameters that impact in the resolution.
 </div>

 &nbsp;